lorenanicole/lorenanicole.github.io-src/content/pages/values.md

 This isn't meant as an empty promise towards diversity, inclusion, and belonging.
 Rather by stating plainly and unapologetically my values I can provide a platform for myself, and ideally others, to consider how they can participate as ethically minded, inclusive technologists in today's world.

-1. First and foremost, I value a diverse yet inclusive technology community.
-Perhaps as it was best stated to me as: _diversity is being invited to the party, inclusion is being asked to dance_.
+1. First and foremost, I value anti-racist community.
+While I learn how to occupy an anti-racist mindset and do the work necessary to be anti-racist I invite you to join me.
+Let's talk, or better yet, I can listen.
+Find my contact information [here](/about.html#contact).
+In doing the work to be anti-racist I deeply value, in technology specifically, a diverse yet inclusive community.
+What does this mean?
+As it was once stated to me: _diversity is being invited to the party, inclusion is being asked to dance_.

 2. I uphold the [Global Data Ethics Pledge](https://github.com/Data4Democracy/ethics-resources#global-data-ethics-pledge-gdep).
 By extension, I am unconditionally an advocate for and practicioneer of data ethics.